zammad/zammad-user-documentation/advanced/tabs.rst

       :width: 80%
       :alt: Tab behavior can be adjusted in tickets manually

-To overrule your administrators settings, simply choose the action you prefer.
+To overrule your administrator's settings, simply choose the action you prefer.
 Zammad will remember this preference until you change its setting.

 Close tab